sharetribe/flex-docs/src/docs/flex-cli/view-events-with-flex-cli/index.md

 about supported event types, see reference for [supported event types](/references/events/#supported-event-types).

-Using the `--resource` parameter we can query events that are related to a certain known resource only:
+Using the `--resource` parameter we can query only events that are for a certain known resource:

 ```bash
 $ flex-cli events --resource 5fce86c7-e435-4047-ab3b-dc4fee02d51d -m sauna-demo-1